Ballynennan Moon

 Ballynennan Moon was a famous racing greyhound during World War II.
-He is regarded as being the one of the greatest racing greyhounds and was denied the opportunity to win the English Greyhound Derby because of the postponement of the event during the war years.
+He is regarded as being one of the greatest racing greyhounds and was denied the opportunity to win the English Greyhound Derby because of the postponement of the event during the war years.

 Racing career

 1939 & 1940

 He was born just before the start of the war in April 1939 and was owned and trained by leading Irish trainer Billy Quinn.
 His first significant win in Ireland was the North Kilkenny Stakes and his first twenty races resulted in eight wins.

 His last race in Ireland was at Shelbourne Park where he broke the 29 second barrier.
 Leading owner Mrs Jessie Cearns (the wife of the Managing Director of Wimbledon, W.J.
 Cearns) purchased him and put him with trainer Sidney Orton.

 1941

 His first two races in 1941 ended in a major success when he won the Wembley Summer Cup.
 He won five more races before suffering from illness and being laid off until 1942.